holepunchto/hypercore/README.md

 #### `const updated = await core.update([options])`

-Waits for initial proof of the new core length until all `findingPeers` calls has finished.
+Waits for initial proof of the new core length until all `findingPeers` calls have finished.

 ```js
 const updated = await core.update()